This article is Part 3 of a five-part series on Atlassian Single Sign-On. Click to read Part 1 and Part 2.

 A quick overview of Data Center SAML SSO:

-First, we'll cover the main functional requirements that Data Center will solve.
+First, we'll cover the main functional requirements that Data Center will solve at a high level:

 - Authenticate users into Jira, Confluence, and Bitbucket Data Center on behalf of an Identity Provider.
 Spoiler alert: you will need exact username matches on both sides (see question 3).